 Homemade Cranberry Sauce

-We all know that fresh cranberries are rich in vitamin C, but they are also plentiful in bone-building calcium, magnesium, manganese, vitamin K, and iron.
+You probably know that fresh cranberries are rich in vitamin C, but they’re also plentiful in bone-building calcium, magnesium, manganese, vitamin K, and iron.
 Phytonutrients are in the cranberries’ skin and flesh (not the juice) — these phenolic acids, anthocyanins, and flavonoids fight inflammation that can increase bone degeneration.

-Create memory-making stuffing by using cooked quinoa in place of bread.
+Serve a memorable and nutritious twist on traditional stuffing by using cooked quinoa in place of bread.

-- Then add dried spices and herbs instead of heavily salting.
-Such as powdered garlic, chives, parsley, rosemary, and pepper, which are a great blend!
+- Add dried spices and herbs instead of heavily salting.
+Powdered garlic, chives, parsley, rosemary, and freshly ground pepper are all great options!

 Make this holiday favorite just as mouth-watering without using the marshmallows or sugar.

-- Bake another 20 minutes.
+- Bake for another 20 minutes.

 - Take out and present in a serving dish!

 Sweet potatoes are a top source of beta-carotene (the precursor for vitamin A).
 And when you add olive oil, the fat significantly increases absorption of beta-carotene.
 Sweet potatoes' antioxidants, called anthocyanins, have potent anti-inflammatory properties.
-These are beneficial for bone and joint health:in studies, sweet potatoes reduced NF-kB, iNOS and COX-2 that are all markers of inflammation.
+These are beneficial for bone and joint health:in studies, sweet potatoes reduced NF-kB, iNOS and COX-2– all of which are markers of inflammation.